mdeagen/nmcuration/in-progress/README.md

 Once all template files and supplementary files have been added to NanoMine (QA), and a "Success!" report has been returned for each fileset, move the sub-directory to the "Completed" directory.

-If the curation process reaches a significant roadblock, add a description to the README.md file and move the sub-directory to the "Stalled" directory.
+If the curation job encounters a significant roadblock, add a description to the README.md file and move the sub-directory to the "Stalled" directory.

 ## Links and Resources
 * [**NanoMine Uploader**](https://qa.materialsmine.org/nm#/XMLCONV): Excel template to XML converter on the NanoMine QA server